openstack/oslo-specs/specs/juno/rootwrap-daemon-mode.rst

 I propose creating a new mode of operation for rootwrap - daemon mode.
-In this mode rootwrap would start, read config file and wait for commands to be run with root priviledges.
+In this mode rootwrap would start, read config file and wait for commands to be run with root privileges.
 Each service's process will have its own rootwrap daemon process.

 Daemon starting